MixinNetwork/developers.mixin.one/api/_documentation/beginning.md

   - name:
     content:
 content_markdown: |-
-  This is the document of how to use Mixin and Mixin Network.

-  The document include how to use the API of Mixin, how to use Mixin Network to create a full currency Mixin user, and how to get user's deposits and withdrawals by scan Mixin Network transactions.
+  The document describe how to build a DApp base on Mixin Network or a bot base on Mixin Messeger, the APIs of Mixin Network, how to create a full currency Mixin user, and how to get user's deposits and withdrawals by scan Mixin Network transactions.

   First of all, you need to register a App before use Mixin Network.
-All user actions will be based on the App, include create user, deposit, withdrawal etc. You can get all of the users' transactions which are created by the App.
+[How to create App and get access of Mixin Messeger users?](https://developers.mixin.one/guides)

-  If there are any problems or updates, you can submit Issues or PR.
+  We are appreciate you can help us to improve the document, you submit PR or issue on [our github](https://github.com/MixinMessenger/developers.mixin.one).

 left_code_blocks:
   - code_block: